 - Performing tests that can’t be done manually (e.g. performance, stress, volume testing)

 - Bugs are more likely to be detected at an early stage of the development process

 In software development, there are following types of automated testing:

 - Unit Tests cover the smallest pieces of software code that can be isolated.
 Developers use them to test separate features.

-- Integration Tests cover units which are combined and tested together.
-Developers use them to test meaningful components, combinations of features.
+- Integration Tests cover units that are combined and tested together.
+Developers use them to test meaningful components, and combinations of features.